-The Cost of Attendance for the program will be provided by the NYIT study abroad program coordinator.
+The cost of attendance for the program will be provided by the NYIT study abroad program coordinator.
 Actual costs will depend on current airfares, exchange rates, and other factors.
 NYIT students participating in study abroad programs for NYIT credits toward their approved degree program may be eligible for financial aid, including grants (during a fall or spring semester) and loans.
 Students must:

 - a.
 Insure they have a valid FAFSA on file at NYIT (using Title IV code 002782). - b.
 Complete Study Abroad form. - c.
 Complete Seasonal Loan Request form (if interested in federal or private loans that include a summer semester). - d.
-Submit documentation of the cost of attendance from the department.
+Submit documentation of the cost of attendance from the department. - e.
+Submit Contact information from the institution to be attended.